javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 myBirthday = '01.01.2001'; // error, can't reassign the constant!
 ```

-When a programmer is sure that a variable will never change, they can declare it with `const` to guarantee and clearly communicate that fact to everyone.
+Hopefully, we can all agree that birthdays remain constant.
+Names, maybe not so much.
+When a programmer is sure that a variable will never be reassigned nor redeclared, they can use `const` to clearly communicate that information to other developers which will help with maintaining and debugging the codebase in the long run.

 ### Uppercase constants